yep/Privacy-Policy/README.md

-# No Data Is Stored
+# No Data is Stored

 No personal information is stored or shared with anyone.